projectcalico/calico/v3.0/reference/kube-controllers/configuration.md

 The `calico/kube-controllers` container includes the following controllers:

-1. policy controller: watches network policies and programs Calico policies.
+- policy controller: watches network policies and programs Calico policies.
-1. profile controller: watches namespaces and programs Calico profiles.
+- profile controller: watches namespaces and programs Calico profiles.
-1. workloadendpoint controller: watches for changes to pod labels and updates Calico workload endpoints.
+- workloadendpoint controller: watches for changes to pod labels and updates Calico workload endpoints.
+- node controller: watches for the removal of Kubernetes nodes and removes corresponding data from {{site.prodname}}.

-By default, all three controllers are enabled.
+By default, all four controllers are enabled.

 ### Configuring etcd access